OpenTranslationBible/open-bible/README.md

 ### Persian Farsi

 fa-IR

-## Open Translation Bible

-The Open Translation Bible (OTB) is the world's first open source bible and was launched in July 2025.
-We are https://openbible.uk - The Open Translation Bible is not to be confused with other organisations or websites possessing similar sounding names.
-We are unaffiliated to any other organisation.

 We cross referenced over 1.3 million verses to ensure OTB is dissimilar to all.
 In fact only 18 of our verses are directly the same as _any_ other versions